Python-Test-Engineer/mock-interview-dna/PITCH.md

 The first run saves hours.
 By the tenth, it's changed how the team thinks about data — from "we'll look into that eventually" to "let's find out right now."
 That shift is the real product.

+*Remember - many instances of Claude Code can be running at the same time, each working on a different project, supervised by one of your team.*

 > **Rough notes in.
 Board-ready answers out.**